OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Devices/Omega2P.md

 ### MicroSD Card Slot

 The MircoSD card slot can be used to expand the Omega2+'s storage capacity to ridiculous levels.
-If 32MiB was a problem for you, you can now hit it with a tactical warhead.
+If 32MB is a problem for you, you can now hit it with a tactical warhead.
 To help you get started, there's a guide on [using a MicroSD card](#using-a-microsd-card).

 The slot can be found at the bottom of the Omega2+.
 To physically mount a MicroSD card, slide it into the slot, push it down until it clicks.
 If it pops all the way back up, just do it again, and it should stay.